Welcome to the web pages for

 Please note that we cannot read all the emails we receive via online marketing services (e.g. MailChimp).
 If you wish to ensure your exhibition is noted please send the details to us directly with 'Listings' in the subject line.

-The deadline for advertisements for the Summer 2016 is 1 May 2016 please email to book space
+The deadline for advertisements for the Autumn 2016 is 1 August 2016 please email to book space